-A restore-point backup represents a collection of separate backups stored on a single storage device that you can use to restore your computer's Windows system disk to a previous point-in-time.
-A restore-point backup is also known as an image backup because it consists of one or more image files, each corresponding to the state of your Windows system disk at the time the image was created.
+A restore-point backup represents a collection of separate backups stored on a single storage device that you can use to restore the server's system disk device to a previous point-in-time.
+A restore-point backup is also known as an image backup because it consists of one or more image files, each corresponding to the state of the server's system disk device at the time the image was created.

 Because multiple restore-points may be maintained on a single backup device, restore-point backups provide additional recovery options that are not available when using a bootable backup.
-For example, if your Windows system disk fails or becomes corrupted, you can restore your Windows system disk to any one of the restore-points you have created.
+For example, if the server's system disk device fails or becomes corrupted, you can restore the system disk device to any one of the restore-points you have created.
 Likewise, when only a specific file or folder needs to be restored, you can choose a specific restore-point from which to retrieve the file or folder.